 Hilary Scott has more than 30 years’ experience of working in health and other public services at local, regional and national levels.

-She followed several years as an NHS chief executive with appointments as the Deputy Health Service Ombudsman and the Department of Health – where she worked on the programme to reform the complaints and clinical negligence procedures.
+She followed several years as an NHS chief executive with appointments as the Deputy Health Service Ombudsman and at the Department of Health – where she worked on the programme to reform the complaints and clinical negligence procedures.

 Hilary has been a member of the AvMA board since 2011.
 She wanted to contribute her experience to an organisation that both helps individuals and influences national policies.
 She says that’s what keeps her involved.